OUIsolutions/Articles/articles/dependencie_injection.md

 - you need to pass the dependencie in the compile time, so you need to recompile the code every time you change the dependencie

+## Run Time Ways to do Dependencie Injection
+There are many ways to do dependencie injection in the runtime, but the most common ways are:

 #### Project:
 For making all the above tecniques more easy to understand, we will make a simple project that